Njunis

+Peaks in the Rohkunborri National Park.
+In the front on the left side is Stággonjunni.
+In the back, left to right, Njunis (in Sweden, the rest in Norway), Jalgesvárri, Riehppecohkka, Middagsaksla, Spiikaloapmi, Sørgårdstinden, Melhuskletten and Storfjellet.

 Njunis is a mountain in the interior of southern Troms county, Norway.
 The mountain lies in Målselv Municipality.
 With a peak at 1713 m, it is the highest mountain in this part of the county, and has Norway's thirteenth largest prominence.
 The tree line (downy birch) reaches to 700 m elevation on the southern slope of the mountain, the highest tree line in Troms.
 This forest is part of the Øvre Dividal National Park.
 At the peak, NATO has a radar centre.

 Name

 The name njunis, which means "prominent nose of a mountain", is derived from the Northern Sami language.